Thousands of enterprises have successfully migrated their SAP workloads to Microsoft Azure

 Migrate and re-platform – but not always the obvious database

-Most enterprises moving SAP to Azure take the opportunity to re-platform, since it’s more convenient and low-risk to do so during the migration itself.
+Most enterprises moving SAP to Microsoft Azure take the opportunity to re-platform, since it’s more convenient and low-risk to do so during the migration itself.
 Many enterprises with old databases such as Oracle or DB2 select a more strategic and future-proof database.
 Most customers think they should be moving to SAP HANA, but that might not be the best choice for them.
 One client, for example, originally wanted to migrate everything to SAP HANA, but we saved them about £1 million in licensing and support costs by using SAP HANA for some systems and ASE for others.

-Enabling Azure-native innovation
+Enabling Microsoft Azure-native innovation

 For most enterprises, a key driver for migrating SAP to the Cloud is to increase rates of innovation and change.
 Doing that means going through several waves.
 The first wave is the migration itself.
 The second wave is about doing DevOps and automating the management and operation of SAP to take out as much manual effort and inconsistency as possible.
 The third wave is often to move to SAP S/4HANA and the fourth is about taking advantage of a Cloud-native data lake.
-A lot of our clients that are taking advantage of an Azure-native data lake and analytical tools are now starting to embrace innovative technologies like Internet of Things (IoT) and AI.
+A lot of our clients that are taking advantage of a Microsoft Azure-native data lake and analytical tools are now starting to embrace innovative technologies like Internet of Things (IoT) and AI.

 Application Archiving – a great opportunity